 Legends of Panch Kroshi Yatra or Parikrama

 It is said that in Treta Yug – Lord Ram did the Panch Kroshi Yatra along with his 3 brothers and wife Sita.
-The Shivalingas set up by each of them can be seen at Rameshwaram temple.
+The Shivalingas set up by each of them can be seen at the Rameshwaram temple.
 Lord Rama did this yatra to release his father Dashrath from the curse of Shravan Kumar’s parents.

 In Dwapar Yug, Pandavas did this yatra along with Draupadi.
-The Shivalinga’s set up by them can be seen at Pandav temple at Shivpuri.
+The Shivalinga set up by them can be seen at Pandav temple at Shivpuri.
 The tank next to this temple is called Draupadi Kund.
 Pandavas did this yatra during their Agyaat Vaas i.e. the period of exile when they were in hiding.

 You are supposed to go clockwise for the Panch Kroshi Yatra.
 When you do so, all the temples are on your right-hand side.
 All the Dharamshala are on your left.
 The area enclosed by the yatra path is supposed to be sacred.
 No toilets were supposed to be here.
 Of course, people living in this area have their home toilets.

 One of the priests at Bhimchandi told us that the Kashi Khand – the area enclosed by the yatra path is supposed to have 3,65,000 idols of various Hindu deities.
 Some of these are visible while others are not.
 To begin with, I would not have believed that number, but after doing the yatra I have no reason to doubt that number.
-In my small day long journey, that too on a car, I could see thousands of Linga’s along with the similar number of idols.
+In my small day-long journey, that too on a car, I could see thousands of Linga’s along with a similar number of idols.

 My Panch Kroshi Yatra

 I walked through the narrow lanes leading to Manikarnika ghat to reach the Manikarnika Kund.
-The kund was dry, so I just said my prayers and headed back to the car to go to Assi ghat.
+The Kund was dry, so I just said my prayers and headed back to the car to go to Assi Ghat.

 At Assi ghat, I walked around.
-All the visuals of scenes I have read about it in books like Kashi ka Assi by Dr. Kashinath Singh came alive.
+All the visuals of scenes I have read about it in books like Kashi Ka Assi by Dr. Kashinath Singh came alive.
 I looked at the newly made platform where the morning Aarti is done.
-In my mind, this is a Ghat that belongs to the foreigners and tourists.
+In my mind, this is a Ghat that belongs to foreigners and tourists.
 Panch Kroshi Yatra though begins from here.

 From Assi Ghat we started moving towards our first Padav.
-On the way, for the first time, I saw Assi River.
+On the way, for the first time, I saw the Assi River.
 Yes, it is a small river but not a Nallah as everyone always told me.

 As soon as we left the Varanasi city limits, we were treated to rustic sights of fields and small mud houses.
 There was no sign of commercialization.
-I felt like a Yatri who was visiting Kashi for the first time.
+I felt like a Yatri, who was visiting Kashi for the first time.